Table of Contents

 Souvlaki

 The great Greek street food.
-Small pieces of marinated pork (or chicken, lamb) threaded on a wooden skewer and grilled over charcoal.
-Eaten standing up, wrapped in pita with tomato, onion, tzatziki, and a squeeze of lemon.
+Small pieces of marinated pork (or chicken, lamb) grilled over charcoal, eaten wrapped in pita with tomato, onion, tzatziki, and a squeeze of lemon.

-The version in pita bread is called a souvlaki pita or sometimes a gyros pita (though gyros uses shaved rotisserie meat rather than skewers).
-Don't confuse the two β they're different dishes with different textures and flavors, even if the assembly is similar.
+The version in pita bread is called a souvlaki pita.
+Gyros uses shaved rotisserie meat β different texture and flavor, even if the assembly looks similar.
+Don't confuse the two.

 Tzatziki

-Real tzatziki is strained thick Greek yogurt mixed with grated cucumber (squeezed dry), garlic, olive oil, and fresh or dried dill.
-It should be cold, thick, and intensely garlicky β not the pale, watery, low-garlic version sold in supermarkets abroad.
+Real tzatziki is strained thick Greek yogurt with grated cucumber (squeezed dry), garlic, olive oil, and fresh or dried dill.
+It should be cold, thick, and intensely garlicky β not the pale, watery, low-garlic version sold abroad.

-It comes automatically with grilled meat dishes, souvlaki, and fried things.
-It's also used as a sauce on pita wraps.
+It comes automatically with grilled meat dishes and souvlaki.
 Eaten with good bread and a cold beer on a hot afternoon, tzatziki alone is a reason to visit Greece.

 Fresh Seafood

-At a traditional fish taverna (psarotaverna), fish is typically priced by weight.
+At a traditional fish taverna, fish is priced by weight.
 Point at what you want in the display, they tell you the weight and price, you agree, they grill or fry it.
-No sauce.
-A drizzle of olive oil, a squeeze of lemon, some capers if you're lucky.
+No sauce β olive oil, lemon, capers if you're lucky.

 Feta